richlamdev/tf-github-admin/README.md

 This script is located at the root of the repo folder.

-import-data.py obtains data from a Github organization via REST API calls to prepare for mass Terraform importation of present state deployed state.
+import-data.py obtains data from a Github organization via REST API calls to prepare for mass Terraform importation of present state.

 Execute `python3 import-data.py` to view options for data to scrape.
 IE: members, teams, team-membership, repos, repo-collaborators, branch-protection

 Data output is exported to JSON and is located at the root folder.
-This data is used by tf-import.sh for mass Terraform import.
-See following section.
+The API data is adjusted for the Terraform resource required/deployed.
+The tf-import.sh script handles the mass Terraform state import.
+Refer following section for more information for Terraform importation.

 ## tf-import.sh